Codex

 Both are OpenAI products, but they are used differently in One Horizon:

-- ChatGPT: MCP connector setup in ChatGPT Developer Mode for broader tool calling
+- ChatGPT: MCP connector setup in ChatGPT Developer Mode for broader tool calling.

 If you want MCP connector setup in ChatGPT, see ChatGPT.